Deft (gamer): DRX (2019–2020)

 On November 23, 2020, Deft joined Hanwha Life Esports.
 The team struggled for most of the Spring Split, but managed to get 3rd place in LCK Spring Split Playoffs.
 On February 4, 2021, Deft won his 300th game in the LCK.
 His 300th win was against Afreeca Freecs.
 On March 14, 2021, Deft became the third player to have played 500 games in the LCK.
 He won his 500th game against Liiv SANDBOX.
 In Summer, the struggles piled up even more and the team placed 8th in LCK Summer Split, the lowest place Deft achieved since 2013.
 However, a high standings placement in Spring Split let HLE get a second chance at qualifying for the 2021 World Championship, where the team went on a "miracle run" winning 2 series in a row from the lowest placement in the bracket in the Regional Finals.
 They first defeated Liiv SANDBOX with a set score of 3–1, then swept Nongshim Redforce with a set score of 3–0, allowed them to grab the final seat for World Championship.
 In the match against T1 to determine the 4th seed, they lost with a set score of 2–3, and was placed second in the Regional Finals.
 Second place allowed Deft and his team to qualify for the World Championship, this time as the lowest LCK seed having to start the competition from The Play-In Tournament.
 HLE placed 2nd in Play-Ins and managed to make it to the quarter-finals, where they eventually met T1 again, in a losing effort 0–3.

-On December 4, 2021, DRX announced that Deft would be joining them for the upcoming season.